 - Tertiary Colors

 These colors are a combination of primary and secondary colors.
-By mixing these, you get colors like mint, aqua colors, corals, etc.
+By mixing these colors, you get shades like mint, aqua colors, corals, etc.

 - Warm And Cool Colors